qatrackplus/qatrackplus/docs/admin/notifications/guide.rst

 * :ref:`Service Event Notices <notifications-serviceevent>`

+* :ref:`Part Notices <notifications-part>`

 Configuring Notifications
 -------------------------

-Through the use of `Recipient Groups`, `Unit Groups`, and `Test List Groups` notifications can be configured so that they are only apply to certain Units & Test Lists and are only sent to specific users.
+Through the use of `Recipient Groups`, `Unit Groups`, `Test List Groups`, and `Part Category Groups` notifications can be configured so that they are only apply to certain Units & Test Lists and are only sent to specific users.
 Configuring these notification groups is done in the admin area under the Notifications header:

 .. figure:: images/notification-admin.png
     :alt: The Notification admin section